Rose Lamartine Yates: Life and career

-In 1910, she became honorary secretary of the Wimbledon WSPU; under her leadership it became one of the most flourishing branches of the organisation.
+In 1910, Lamartine Yates became honorary secretary of the Wimbledon WSPU.
+Under her leadership it became one of the most flourishing branches of the organisation.
 Among those who came to address the branch were Mary Gawthorpe, George Lansbury and an old college friend, Emily Davison.
 She travelled widely, giving lectures.
-She and her husband made their house in Merton a refuge where activists released from prison could recuperate.
+She and her husband made their house Dorset Hall in Merton a refuge where activists released from prison could recuperate.
+When the 1911 census was taken she participated in the suffragette boycott by refusing to giver her information to the enumerator.

 In 1911, Thomas Lamartine Yates was arrested during a demonstration against the government for blocking a bill to allow limited female suffrage.
 He was not charged, but the publicity damaged his law firm for a time.
 He made himself available as legal adviser to WSPU prisoners, and, in June 1913, he represented the Davison family at the inquest into Emily Davison's death after throwing herself under the king's horse at the Derby.
 Together with Mary Leigh, Rose was at the dying Davison's bedside, and headed a guard of honour for the funeral procession.

 At the beginning of the First World War the Wimbledon WSPU converted its meeting room and shop into a soup kitchen and opened another in nearby Merton.
 The war precipitated a split between Lamartine Yates and the leading suffragette, Emmeline Pankhurst.
 Under the latter's leadership the WSPU suspended its militant campaign for female suffrage, instead backing the government in the fight against Germany.
-Lamartine Yates and others disagreed with this policy, and broke away to form a new body, the Suffragettes of the WSPU.
+Lamartine Yates and others disagreed with this policy.
+She chaired a meeting of WSPU members and ex-members on 22 October 1915 where a resolution was passed that "this meeting protests against the action of the W.S.P.U. officials whereby the Union's name and its platform are no longer used for women's suffrage and to remedy the innumerable disabilities of unenfranchised women".
+They also called for a full financial audit of the organisation and a copy of the resolution was sent to Pankhurst.
+The women formed a new body, the Suffragettes of the WSPU.

 In the general election of 1918, in which for the first time, limited female suffrage was granted, Lamartine Yates was adopted as Labour candidate for the Wimbledon constituency, but both she and the Liberal candidate withdrew shortly before polling.
 The following year she was elected to the London County Council, its only independent member.
 Seven other women candidates stood successfully in the same election.
 She served for three years, championing equal pay, increased public housing, and the provision of nursery education.